-- Log into the portal http://connect.cuchicago.edu/, using the same username and password you use to gain access to Webmail or Blackboard. - Note: If you have not yet been assigned a username and password, please contact CougarNet@CUChicago.edu - Click on the Faculty tab in the upper left corner of the portal screen corner of t he screer racurty rab Faculty Dashboard Zofx Info Technology in Business 📸 MGT 2020 Fall 2008 Semester Ø⊠ Methods of Evaluation Research 🔏 soc 6100 Fall 2008 Semester O Sem Descriptive Statistics 📸 MGT 6600 Fall 2008 Semester 0 Electronic Business - on-line 📸 cis 2430 Spring 2009 Semester O Fdns. & Ethics in Amer Educ. 📸 EDU 6460 Spring 2009 Semester OM Marketing Research 📸 мкт 4000 Spring 2009 Semester 0
+- Log into the portal http://connect.cuchicago.edu/, using the same username and password you use to gain access to Webmail or Blackboard. - Note: If you have not yet been assigned a username and password, please contact CougarNet@CUChicago.edu in the upper-left corner of the screen.